Skip to Content

 via Instagram: @juliethebeagi

 The Beagi is a gorgeous designer dog, developed from the Beagle and Pembroke Welsh Corgi.
-The two parent dogs are some of America’s favorite dogs, so the Beagi isn’t so shocking.
+The two dog parents are some of America’s favorite dogs, so the Beagi hybrid isn’t so shocking.
 What you get is a charming, fun and loyal dog breed.

-And while they’re intelligent dogs, the Beagi can be a little stubborn as seen with both parent breeds.
-The good news is, they’re patient dogs and get along with just about anyone given the proper socialization training.
+And while they’re intelligent dogs, the Beagi can be a little stubborn as seen with both parent dogs.
+The good news is, they’re patient dogs and tend to get along with just about anyone – given consistent and proper socialization training.

 RECOMMENDED: 32 Cutest Corgi Mixes